Terabee/teraranger_description/README.md

 # teraranger_description
-# ROS package for URDF description of TeraRanger Tower by Terabee
+# ROS package for URDF description of TeraRanger products by Terabee

 This package is a collection of URDF files of teraranger products:
 * [TeraRanger Tower](http://www.teraranger.com/teraranger-tower/)